ElenaMikhaleva/QA_Phonebook/docs/STP.md

 - Error handling and validation messages
 - Secure handling of user data
 - Integration between UI actions and API responses
+- Layout responsiveness of mobile app
+- Synchronization between web and mobile version
+- Compatibility of mobile app with different environments
 - Only test cases selected for this cycle will be executed; others remain documented in the TC Repository for future cycles